Runaways (TV series): Music

 In May 2017, Siddhartha Khosla was hired to compose the music for the series.
 Khosla said that, due to his history as a songwriter, his scoring process involves "working on these song-stories and weaving them through different episodes".
-He described the Runaways score as being "completely synthesized", utilizing analog synthesizers from the 1980s, specifically the Roland Juno-60 and Oberheim Electronics' synths.
+He described the Runaways score as being "completely synthesized", utilizing analog synthesizers from the 1980s, specifically the Roland Juno-60 and Oberheim synths.
 Khosla compared the "alternative feel" of his score to Depeche Mode, adding "there is an element of rebellion, so sonically going for something that is a little bit outside the box, non-traditional, I felt was an appropriate approach.
 I feel like I'm making art on this show."
 Alex Patsavas serves as music supervisor, having done so on all of Schwartz and Savage's previous series.
 On January 12, 2018, a soundtrack from the first season consisting of 12 licensed tracks plus two by Khosla, was released digitally.

 Additionally, the original score for the series was released digitally on January 26.
 All music by Siddhartha Khosla: